-For almost 20 years DryFire has helped shooters improve their scores by providing intensive practice against highly accurate targets - all in the comfort of home.
-So, instead of settling down to Netflix box sets, or filling your Kindle with the latest whodunits, why not take the opportunity to spend an hour or two each day improving and honing your shooting skills with DryFire ready for the start of the 2021 season.
+For 20 years DryFire has helped Sunday shooters and champions improve their scores by providing intensive practice against highly accurate targets - all in the comfort of home.
+So why not take the opportunity to spend an hour or two each day improving and honing your shooting skills with DryFire ready for the start of the 2021 season.

 You select the layout or target you want, e.g. Olympic Skeet Station 4 doubles, stand in front of the wall or screen, take up your shooting position, swing back to your hold point, call "Pull", acquire the target, start your swing, allow the correct amount of lead, fire and follow through - exactly as you do outdoors.

 DryFire provides accurate feedback, to the nearest fraction of an inch, as to where your shot went: above, below, ahead, behind - the sort of feedback we rarely get outdoors.

 We are actively looking for additional DryFire distributors and dealers.

 Please see the information at the top of the support page.

 Find out how DryFire has helped shooters become champions, see the type of feedback it provides and watch it in action.
 How can DryFire pay for itself in a couple of weeks!

 How can shooting at a laser dot on a wall, or at the projected image of clay, require exactly the same skills as those required outdoors?

 What PC and space requirements do you need?
 Do you have a suitable room?
 What do you need for the Laser and Projection versions?